bbangert/velruse/docs/architecture.rst

 The Auth Provider is expected to respond to a POST to `/auth`, and then proceed with the necessary calls and/or redirects necessary to complete the authentication.
+The normalized user data should then be written to the store, and a token returned to the user.

-Auth Provider's are usually setup under the :class:`~velruse.wsgiapp.AuthApp` WSGI app, which is a minimal WSGI application that can dispatch to several configured Auth Provider's.
-This WSGI app can also be configured to serve user details given a token via HTTPS.
+Auth Provider's are usually setup under the :class:`~velruse.app.VelruseApp` WSGI app, which is a minimal WSGI application that can dispatch to several configured Auth Provider's based on a YAML configuration file.

 UserStore Backends